-Applying a Local Lens to Statewide issues

-University of Illinois was established as part of the land grant system to provide world-class education, pioneer research, and put learning and discovery into practice to benefit the health and wellbeing of the state's residents and communities.
+Applying a Local Lens to Statewide issues University of Illinois was established as part of the land grant system to provide world-class education, pioneer research, and put learning and discovery into practice to benefit the health and wellbeing of the state's residents and communities.
 Extension is built on a local community framework, but our educators and specialists are part of a statewide network of Extension professionals.
 They work every day to improve the lives of Illinois residents and bring stability and innovation to businesses and communities.
 This statewide network of educators, faculty experts, and staff are dedicated to the mission of aligning research to needs and translating that research into action plans.
 Their work allows Illinois youth, families, businesses, producers, and community leaders to solve problems, make informed decisions, and adapt to changes and opportunities.
 Educators in local units contribute to statewide efforts in their expert content area.
 In turn, local units benefit from these collaborative efforts and high-quality resources.
 Through input from internal and external stakeholders, Extension focuses on statewide priorities in five core areas: community, economy, environment, food, and health.
 This blend of long-range focus, shared expertise, and local accountability is a powerful strategy that ensures we stay true to our mission while we tailor our programming to meet local community needs.
 Illinois Extension's Grand Challenge Framework

 Community

 Support Strong and Resilient Youth, Families, and Communities

-- Thriving Youth
+- R Thriving Youth

-- % Connectedness and Inclusion
+- જી Connectedness and Inclusion

-- A Involvement and Leadership
+- Involvement and Leadership

+Economy

-EconomyGrow a Prosperous Economy
+Grow a Prosperous Economy

 - Economic Vitality

-- Financial Wellbeing
+- 6.)
+Financial Wellbeing

-- Workforce Preparedness/Advancement
+- Workforce Preparedness/Advancement Ð

+Environment

-Environment Sustain Natural Resources in Home and Public Spaces
+Sustain Natural Resources in Home and Public Spaces

-- © Enhancing and Preserving Natural Resources
+- Enhancing and Preserving Natural Resources

-- Engagement with Home and Community Landscape
+- 2 Engagement with Home and Community Landscape

+Food

-Food Maintain a Safe and Accessible Food Supply
+Maintain a Safe and Accessible Food Supply

 - Food Access

-- Food Production
+- Food Production Ga.

-- Food Safety
+- o Food Safety

+Health

-Health Maximize Physical and Emotional Health for All
+Maximize Physical and Emotional Health for All

 - Chronic Disease Prevention and Management

-- Social and Emotional Health
+- Social and Emotional Health Ð

-- Healthy and Safe Environments
+- Healthy and Safe Environments 囵

 Hallmarks of strong, resilient communities include residents who feel connected, have a strong sense of belonging, and appreciate the diversity represented in their neighborhoods.
 These communities often experience lower rates of violence and offer a higher quality of life.
 Research has shown that civically engaged youth are more likely to contribute to their communities as adults.
 Illinois Extension activities play a pivotal role in designing strategies to sustain a leadership pipeline, discovering opportunities for volunteers to actively engage in meeting local needs, and supporting development of robust community networks.

 COMMUNITY

-2,966 59 9
+2,966 59 9 Program Attendance

-Program Attendance

-Educational Online Sessions

 Sessions

-4-H Club Learning Memberships
+Educational Online Learning Memberships Sessions

-Total Volunteers

-Engaged

-898 154 \$343,545
+898 154 \$343,545 4-H Club

+Total Volunteers Engaged\

 Volunteer Value

+\ Total Master Gardener, Master Naturalist, and 4-H volunteers.

+\\ Based on the Independent Sector 2019 rate of \$27.98 per hour.

 Illinois Extension focuses on the following priorities as the foundation of strong and resilient youth, families, and communities.

-Connectedness and Inclusion A sense of community brings people together to support each other and overcome threats to survival and growth.
+Connectedness and Inclusion

+A sense of community brings people together to support each other and overcome threats to survival and growth.
 Accepting and celebrating our differences is essential for creating environments where all voices are important and heard.
 Thriving families and communities are supported by a diverse and deep pool of community members and organizations.